grapeluver5/ethics_fall2025/_pages/casestudy.md

 ## Abstract

 As artificial intelligence continues to develop at a rapid rate, people have begun to worry about the substantial loss of jobs due to it.
 One implication that is often left unconsidered, however, is the *shift* in employment from one field to another.
 In the following case study, I examine Amazon’s implementation of their Just Walk Out technology and how it relocated work from in-store cashiers to overseas data workers.
-Through covering this, I examine the broader impact of the technology on the labor market, its targeted harm on minimum-wage employees and data workers, the impact on businesses using it, and examine the future of it.
+Through covering this, I examine the broader impact of the technology on the labor market, its targeted harm on minimum-wage employees and data workers, the impact on businesses using it, and examine where it might be headed.

 ---
 Learning Objectives